InstituteforDiseaseModeling/kingcounty_rainier/README.rst

 =======

 RAINIER is a statistical approach for fitting SEIR epidemic models to case and mortality data.
-This example demonstrates the approach on COVID-19 data from King County, WA.
+We use the approach to create models of COVID-19 transmission in King County, WA.

 For detailed information, see the report on King County associated with this code.
 [LINK]

+In this repository, we demonstrate how the approach can be applied to a synthetically generated, King County-like dataset.

 .. contents:: Contents
    :local: